chetanDhanvij/event-tutorial/README.md

 # Event Manager Application

-> Source code for the "Build your first Firebase powered Ionic app".

 The Event Manager app is the showcased app in the free course: **Build your first Firebase powered Ionic app** which covers: